 It is the job of the local Network to decide how to fulfill these service levels by selecting the appropriate transport section protocol.

-This abstracted concept of a “Connection” is, in essence a data pipe.
-The pipe extends from an ingress point to an egress point.
-The pipe has a non-zero length (latency).
-The user data is preserved end to end.
-Data flows only one way inside the pipe.
-The requester can specify some few parameters that describe the form and flow of that user data such as source and destination, capacity, start and end times, etc. These parameters are configured and implemented at the connection end points.
-The only requirement on the transport section (the network) and the access section (the user) is that these connection constraints, once reserved, confirmed, and instantiated, are not violated by either party.
 The Service Definition

 The Service Definition is a set of attributes that formally and explicitly define the complete scope of a service offering.
 In particular, the NSI Connection Service uses the Service Definition as a baseline set of parameters to bound the scope of the service that will be offered to requesters.